jaycode/valuation_course/README.md

 <details open id="depreciation-on-operating-lease-asset"><summary><b>-----------(lv11) Depreciation on Operating Lease Asset</b></summary>

 ```
-Depreciation on Operating Lease Asset = Debt Value of Leases / (Number of years the lease is known + Number of years embedded in the lease estimation)
+Depreciation on Operating Lease Asset = Debt Value of Leases / (Number of years the lease is known + Number of years embedded in lease estimation)
 ```

 #### Used In